 FinGlobal: Financial and tax emigration advice for South Africans living abroad

 At FinGlobal we consider ourselves the all-rounders of financial emigration.
-We have been living and breathing it for 10 years now and have helped 60 000 clients in 105 countries on different aspects of their cross-border financial portfolios.
+We have been living and breathing it for 10 years now and have helped thousands of clients in over 105 countries on different aspects of their cross-border financial portfolios.
 If you are a South African living overseas, or are planning to emigrate, and would like to know more about financial emigration including exit tax, expat tax, cashing in your retirement annuity or international money transfers, give us a call.
 With so much uncertainty and unchartered challenges out there, it is our mission to help make your financial emigration path as stress free as possible.